MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-webapp.md

         --profile 2020-09-01-hybrid
     ```

-4. Get your subscription ID and resource group that you want to use for the SPN.
+4. Get your subscription ID and resource group that you want to use for the service principal.

-5. Create the SPN with the following command with the subscription ID and resource group:
+5. Create the service principal with the following command with the subscription ID and resource group:

     ```azurecli
     az ad sp create-for-rbac --name "myApp" --role contributor `